There are few feelings more nerve-racking than scouring your brain to think of the right questions to ask a girl.

 Guys are often not sure what kind of dirty questions to ask a girl, how vulgar to be, how far to go, or how to even get the ball rolling.

-Use the questions below to spark some sexy conversations, then use her answers to gauge whether or not she’s as interested in pursuing this kind of conversation as you are.
+Below are some hot questions to ask a girl that you can use to spark some sexy conversations.
+Then, use her answers to gauge whether or not she’s as interested in pursuing this kind of conversation as you are.

 If she is, then ask a few more.

 But if you get even the slightest hint that she’s not, it’s best to pump the breaks and refer to some of the earlier questions on this list, which will help you build more rapport, trust and comfort with each other.